nawabahmadreshi/documentation/pages/features/search.md

 CONTENT_TYPE.ORG_ACCOMODATION | This represents a organization providing accomodation like a hotel CONTENT_TYPE.TRAVEL_FLIGHT | This represents a flight itenary

-### Best Practices for using Branch Universal Object for Content
+### Best practices for using Branch Universal Object for content

 Here are a set of best practices to ensure that your in-app content gets effectively indexed and retrieved as part of an external search interface

 1. Set the `canonicalIdentifier` to a unique, de-duped value across instances of the app.
 The `canonicalIdentifier` should represent a unique id for this piece of content.
 For example a productId, or contentId.
 If you don't have anything within your app that uniquely represents your content, we recommend using either a hash function on your unique properties.
 2. Ensure that the `title`, `contentDescription` and `imageUrl` are set (required fields) and that they represent the object.
 These are used to index your content as well as search against when a user tries to discover content.
-The imageUrl will be the thumbnail that is rendered in the Search interface and setting this will help your content be more visually eye-catching.
+The imageUrl will be the thumbnail that is rendered in the search interface and setting this will help your content be more visually eye-catching.
 3. Set the `contentType` to indicate the type of content that this represents.
 This is important to enable Branch to be able to render your content appropriate to the type of content it is.
 For example a movie might show ratings, while a restaurant might show the location.
 This also helps rank and surface your content well.

 Practices to _avoid_:

-1. Don't set the same `title`, `contentDescription` and `imageUrl` across all objects
+1. Don't set the **same** `title`, `contentDescription` and `imageUrl` across semantically different objects
-2. Don't set the same `canonicalIdentifier` across objects
+2. Don't set the **same** `canonicalIdentifier` across semantically different objects

 ## Indexing API's and usage recommendations

-### listOnSamsungSearch(BranchEvent.*)
+### (instance of BranchUniversalObject).listOnSamsungSearch(BranchEvent.*)

 You should call this method on an instance of a `BranchUniversalObject` when a user interacts with a piece of content in your app.
 This method adds this piece of content to the on-device index.
-If the content already exists, it registers a new user interaction against the content.
+Note that it is safe to call this function repeatedly as it will simply register a new user interaction against the content, increasing its relevancy.

-A user interaction is any interaction with a piece of content, for example a user viewing a content, watching a video, adding an item to the cart, favoriting an item, etc.

-For a complete list of User interaction events see our [BranchUniversalObject documentation]({{base.url}}}/getting-started/branch-universal-object/guide/android/#usercompletedaction)
+A user interaction is any interaction with a piece of content, for example a user viewing a content, watching a video, adding an item to the cart, favoriting an item, etc. For a complete list of User interaction events see our [BranchUniversalObject documentation]({{base.url}}}/getting-started/branch-universal-object/guide/android/#usercompletedaction).

-### deleteFromSamsungSearch
+### (instance of BranchUniversalObject).deleteFromSamsungSearch

-This method deletes the content from the on-device index.
+This method deletes the content from the on-device index using the canonical identifier as the reference.

 You should call this method on an instance of a `BranchUniversalObject` when you no longer want this piece of content in the index.
 This should rarely be called by a developer but if you want more control on content in the index, you can use this method to delete content as you see fit.

 ### deleteAllSearchableContent()